lacinoire/master-thesis/pbe-extraction-buildlogs/Readme.md

 # Exploratory Tool to extract Bulidlog Information using Programming by Example

-bulid in this folder with:
+Bulid in this folder with:

 ``` shell
 msbuild /v:m /p:Configuration=Debug